 Disabled access: Not Possible

 Money: There’s a safe provided in each room.
-Payments at the guesthouse can be made by credit card (MasterCard, Visa, Diners and American Express) and cash (Namibian dollars and South African rand).
+Payments may be made by credit card (MasterCard, Visa, Diners and American Express) and in cash (Namibian dollars and South African rand).